ericleasemorgan/reader-sentences/README.md

 	./bin/format.sh

-Another way to make more sense of the long paragarph is to use a large-language model to summarize it:
+Another way to make more sense of the long paragraph is to use a large-language model to summarize it:

 	./bin/summarize.sh